cwise24/snopsy/docs/module3/module3.rst

 Module 3
 =========

-This modules focus is only on Ansible
+This modules focus is only on Ansible { Under construction }

 * Ansible
 * Galaxy